hemberg-lab/MicroExonator/README.md

 # Documentation

-Extended documentation can be found at https://microexonator.readthedocs.io.
+This release correspond to the version of the code used for our manuscript.
+Extended documentation of the newest version can be found at https://microexonator.readthedocs.io.

 # Contact